vamb/aboutus/en-US/terms/policy.md

 iii.	any other purpose relating to any of the above.

-3.3 If you are submitting an application for or purchasing a Marine Online product/services through any forms of payment gateways e.g. Paypal, Credit Cards or any other payment vendors which we may change solely on Marine Online discretion.
+3.3 Marine Online platform collects, uses and discloses your Personal Data if you are submitting an application for or purchasing a Marine Online product/services through any forms of payment gateways e.g. Paypal, Credit Cards or any other payment vendors which we may change solely on Marine Online discretion.

 3.4 In addition, where permitted under the Act, Marine Online may also collect, use and disclose your Personal Data for the following purposes (which we may describe in our documents and agreements as "Additional Purposes" for the handling of Personal Data):